MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 1. Installing Dependencies

 The most efficient way to make use of The Graph in indexing our Subnet is to host a local Graph Node.
-This is pretty striaghtforwards to setup once you got requirements up and running.
+This is pretty straightforward to setup once you got requirements up and running.
 This tutorial is an extension of the [Graph-Node](https://github.com/graphprotocol/graph-node) Github repository.

 The following components are needed:
 * Interplanetary File System (IPFS) for hosting our files.
 [Installation](https://docs.ipfs.io/install/) instructions.